 Frequently asked questions

-Should I consider all products as risky?
+Should I treat all animal proteins as equally risky?

-📚 Sources consulted
+Sources consulted

 - EU Verordening 852/2004 — Levensmiddelenhygiëne (2004) — Official source